Jan Luba QC

 Jan writes regularly for the legal and housing press including Legal Action (in which he co-authors the monthly column Recent Developments in Housing Law).
 He also edits the on-line Case Law Digest service for housing cases.
 He is the current editor of the weekly Housing Law Bulletin published by Garden Court Chambers.

 Jan not only contributes to the Housing Team Seminar programme in our Chambers but lectures on courses organised by many other training providers.

 Jan has always undertaken voluntary work and is currently a case reviewer for the Bar Pro Bono Unit.
-He is also the co-patron of the Croydon Housing Aid Society and a trustee and Chair of the Zacchaeus 2000 Trust.
-Jan is presently vice-Chair (Civil) of the the Bar Council's Remuneration Committee and is Chair of its Civil (Public) Panel.
-He represents the Bar Council on the Legal Aid Agency's Civil Contracts Consultation Group.
+He was the co-patron of the Croydon Housing Aid Society and is a trustee and Chair of the Zacchaeus 2000 Trust.
+Jan is presently vice-Chair (Civil) of the the Bar Council’s Remuneration Committee and is Chair of its Civil (Public) Panel.
+He represents the Bar Council on the Legal Aid Agency’s Civil Contracts Consultation Group.